 This clock stands approximately 7 feet 4.5 inches tall to the top of the center finial and was made circa 1790.

-About Adam Pringle
+About Adam Pringle of Scotland.

 Adam Pringle is listed in Donald Whyte’s Clockmakers and Watchmakers of Scotland.
 He is listed as working on Bristo Street in 1782 through 1820.
 In 1782 he married Anne Campbell the daughter of James Campbell of Dunfermline.